 Probably the first noticeable red flag is that the user is presented with a request to update Adobe Flash Player in order to visualize the content.
 As the success of this campaign has proven, many people are not aware or are too distracted to remember that, starting this year, Adobe stopped supporting Flash Player and hasn't supported it anyways on Android devices since 2012.
 There.
 Inform your loved ones.

 A second red flag should be that the user is asked to go to Settings and allow the installation of applications from unknown sources.
 Once installed, this fake Flash Player (henceforth, TangleBot) asks to have full control of the device.
 And it means just that.
-Take a quick look at Figure 2.
+Take a quick look at the following image.
 Those are the permissions requested by TangleBot.